liferay/liferay-docs/develop/tutorials/articles/360-osgi-basics-for-liferay-development/03-importing-packages.markdown

 satisfies.
 Modules that use these APIs must specify requirements on the API contracts.
 Blade CLI and Liferay @ide@ module projects do this automatically!

-For example, if your Blade CLI and Liferay @ide@ module uses the Java Portlet API and you compile against the Java Portlet 3.0 artifact, a contract requirement for the package is added to your module's manifest.
+For example, if your Blade CLI or Liferay @ide@ module uses the Java Portlet API and you compile against the Java Portlet 3.0 artifact, a contract requirement for the package is added to your module's manifest.
 The contract requirement specifies your module's relationship with the imported API packages.